Get Paint Out of Clothes: Easy Removal Tips - Homemaking.com

 source: Pexels

-How to Get Latex or Acrylic Paint Out of Clothes
+How to Remove Latex or Acrylic Paint Stains from Clothing

-Blot, don’t rub: Use a paper towel or clean cloth to gently blot the paint.
-Rubbing can spread the stain and make it worse.
+• Blot, don’t rub: Use a paper towel or clean cloth to gently blot the paint.
+Rubbing can smear the stain and make it worse.

-Wash and rinse: Wash the garment as you normally would, but check the stain before drying.
-Drying will set the stain, making it much harder to remove later.
+• Wash and rinse: Wash as you typically would, but inspect the stain before drying.
+Drying will cause it to set, making it harder to remove later.
+So always wash and rinse, trust me on this.

 source: Pexels

-How to Get Oil-Based Paint Out of Clothes
+How to Remove Dried Paint Stains from Clothes

 source: iStock